 The method we will follow starts by calculating the $J$ dependence of the vacuum expectation of the averaged fields $\langle \phi \rangle_J$ for a range of $J$ background fields.
 To do this, let us define the shifted $F(\phi_{i,j},J)$ function as:

 where $J$ is a constant that represents the background field, and the corresponding extra $J\phi_{i,j}$ term is also scaled by $S_c$ due to the field scaling.
-Note that we did not necessarily have to include the $J\phi$ shift in the $F(\phi,J)$ function, because this extra linear does not complicate the path integral in itself.
-In the case when we do not include it, then the shift will appear as an extra $+J$ term in the linear part in Eq.~\ref{eq:41} as: $(2Ac_k)\widetilde{\Phi} \rightarrow (2Ac_k+J)\widetilde{\Phi}$.

 In this approach, by calculating $\langle \phi \rangle_J$ for a set of $J$ fields, we can determine the $J(\langle \phi \rangle)$ from which the effective potential $V_{eff}$ could be determined.
 This method, however, is not that straightforward due to the properties of the Legendre transform, which requires convexity from the functions involved \cite{P6,P7}.
-If the potential is a non-convex function, then the Legendre transform will correspond to its convex hull, which will be the case in the broken phase, where the potential includes many local minima and is a non-convex function of $\phi$.
-The arising problem due to the non-convexity in the broken phase is addressed, e.g., in \cite{P8}, where it is indicated that the effective potential that can be obtained by lattice Monte Carlo simulations correspond to the Maxwell-construction between its saddle-points.
+If the potential is a nonconvex function, then the Legendre transform will correspond to its convex hull, which will be the case in the broken phase, where the potential includes many local minima and is a nonconvex function of $\phi$.
+The arising problems due to the nonconvexity in the broken phase are addressed in \cite{P8}, where it is indicated that the effective potential that can be obtained by lattice Monte Carlo simulations correspond to the Maxwell-construction between its saddle points.
 In practice this will correspond to straight lines that connect the local minima of the potentials, thus making the effective potential a convex function of $\langle \phi \rangle$.